apache/spark/docs/streaming-programming-guide.md

 ***************************************************************************************************

 # Fault-tolerance Semantics
-In this section, we will discuss the behavior of Spark Streaming application in the event of a node failure.
+In this section, we will discuss the behavior of Spark Streaming applications in the event of node failures.
 To understand this, let us remember the basic fault-tolerance semantics of Spark's RDDs.

 1. An RDD is an immutable, deterministically re-computable, distributed dataset.
 Each RDD